 “We know that inflammation in the gut can cause bone loss, though it’s unclear exactly why,” she says.
 “The neat thing we found is that a probiotic can enhance bone density.”1

-This professor is echoing what we’ve been saying at Save Our Bones for some time: inflammation hurts your bones, which is why the Save Our Bones Program puts such an emphasis on antioxidant-rich foods and supplements that reduce inflammation.
+This professor is echoing what we’ve been saying at Save Our Bones for some time: inflammation hurts your bones, which is why the Osteoporosis Reversal Program puts such an emphasis on antioxidant-rich foods and supplements that reduce inflammation.

 Inflammation is part of the body’s healing process, but when it becomes chronic – especially in response to infection – it can be harmful.
 The MSU researchers noted that osteoporosis is not just a condition that affects postmenopausal women; people with inflammatory bowel disease or Type I diabetes, for example, are also at risk for developing osteoporosis, they said.

 Meanwhile, Back in the Lab…